Naman-ntc/Flappy-Bird-AI-Bot/README.md

 # Flappy-Bird-Neural-Network
-Automation of gameplay of flappy bird using neural network using keras
+Automation of gameplay of flappy bird using various statergies